SpamMusubi153/AwardPicker/docs/README.md

 <link rel="stylesheet" href="styling.css">

+## Upload a spreadsheet that contains the names of your 4-Star classes.

 #### Make sure that:

 - Each row contains a date and a class name, followed by the names of 4-Star classes.